- Home

 Lymphedema is the swelling of various tissues in the dog’s body due to fluid retention within the tissues.
 This is caused by an abnormality in the lymphatic system.

 When the lymph fluid is obstructed, it collects in the bodily tissues.
-As this occurs, swelling that is noticeable on the outside of the body can concern any dog owner.
-If your dog has any of the following signs, you should make an appointment with your veterinarian.
-Signs include:
+As this occurs, swelling that is noticeable on the outside of the body will be a concern to any pet parent.
+If your dog is showing any of the following signs, you should schedule a visit to your vet.

 - Swelling of the feet and legs